learn-co-curriculum/dsc-data-viz-lab/README.md

 # Data Visualization - Lab

 ## Introduction
-This lab will give you some structured practice working with the concepts introduced in the previous lesson.
+This lab will give you some structured practice performing data visualization!

 ## Objectives
 You will be able to:
-* Understand matplotlib plot structure for drawing basic plots.
-* Visualize data using scatterplots, barplots and histograms
+* Use matplotlib to create a scatterplot
+* Use matplotlib to create a histogram
+* Interpret a histogram to gain insight about a distribution of data

 ## Exercise 1